twastvedt/Colab-VR/README.md

 ### stringify

 Currently using stringify to import glsl files as strings for three.js.
 We can't use glslify, I think, because it uses acorn to transform javascript files.
 Acorn can't handle typescript, and I don't think there's a way to make the glslify transform run after the tsify plugin.
 All glslify was doing though was importing a glsl file as a string, so stringify should do the trick.
 This means we can't take advantage of any of the other glslify plugins, but haven't needed to do that yet.
-Alternatively, webpack might work, or Parcel once they get source-maps working with [pre-transformed code](https://github.com/parcel-bundler/parcel/issues/741#issuecomment-398961808).
+Alternatively, webpack might work, or Parcel.